Carl Klingberg: Playing career

 In the 2014–15 season, Klingberg could not solidify a roster spot with the Jets.
 On 1 March 2015, he was traded to the New York Rangers for forward Lee Stempniak.
 Klingberg was assigned to the Rangers' AHL affiliate, the Hartford Wolf Pack for the remainder of the season.
 He contributed offensively with 11 points in 13 games.

-Without featuring for the Rangers, Klingberg, as an impending restricted free agent, signed a one-year contract with Russian-based Torpedo Nizhny Novgorod of the KHL on 21 June 2015.
+Without featuring for the Rangers, Klingberg, an impending restricted free agent, signed a one-year contract with Russian-based Torpedo Nizhny Novgorod of the KHL on 21 June 2015.
 Following the 2015-16 season, he moved on to Switzerland, joining EV Zug of the National League A (NLA) on a one-year deal on 30 June 2016.
 On 8 October 2016, Klingberg was suspended for one game and fined CHF 1,230 for a hit to the head of EHC Kloten's Matthias Bieber.
 On 9 January 2017, Klingberg was once again suspended for one game by the SIHF and fined CHF 1,230 for a slew-footing on HC Ambrì-Piotta's Janne Pesonen.
 On 2 May 2017, Klingberg agreed to a two-year contract extension with the Bulls.
 On 21 May 2019, Klingberg was signed to a two-year contract extension by Zug.
 On 26 June 2021, Klingberg signed a new two-year deal to remain with Zug through the 2022/23 season.

+After 12 seasons abroad, Klingberg returned to Frölunda in 2023, signing a two-year contract with the club.
+However, he produced only 17 points in 52 SHL regular-season games that year and was held pointless in 14 playoff contests.
+The following season saw an even further decline, with Klingberg scoring two goals and recording no assists through the team's first 17 games.

+On 23 November 2024, Klingberg was a healthy scratch for Frölunda's SHL game against Rögle BK and it was heavily rumoured that his departure from the club was imminent.
+The following day, it was announced that Klingberg had signed a contract with Finnish Liiga club Ilves for the remainder of the 2024-25 season plus a club option for the next season.